Fort Wayne Community Schools Pre-K and Kindergarten

 Important forms - entering school for the first time:

-- Consent for Release of Information to CHIRP
+- Consent to Release Information (CHIRP)

 - Health History